firejoust/mineflayer-movement/README.md

 ### Features
 - Smooth and realistic player movement towards a destination
-- Obstacle avoidance including blocks, walls, holes, players, etc.
+- Obstacle avoidance including blocks, holes, walls, players, etc.
-- Real time adaption to rapidly changing terrain conditions
+- Real time adaption to actively changing terrain conditions

 ### Description
 "mineflayer-movement" is a mineflayer plugin that allows for real-time terrain navigation without using a complex pathfinding algorithm.
 Instead of following a pre-determined path, it behaves similarly to a real player, using raycasting within a certain field of vision to move around the environment.
 This gives the bot an advantage in terms of responsiveness, agility and performance.